Table of Contents

 Although it may seem complicated, we believe that using a scale makes preparation easier by removing all assumptions from the equation.

-What you Need to Brew with an AeroPress
+What you Need to Brew an AeroPress Coffee

 - Stirring tool

 A consistent bit of feedback we hear regularly is how challenging it can be getting a consistent cup with the Aeropress.
 Having a consistent recipe will help minimize these inconsistencies.

 Step 1 - Heat the Water

 Bring your water to a boil.
 Let it cool for about 1 minute.
 According to Mr. Adler, you should aiming for something in between 175°F (for medium to dark roasts) and 185°F (for lighter roasts).

 Measure two full scoops of coffee beans.